Shaz3e/S3-Joomla/README.md

  - Suiteable with sorf of layout
  - IE7 and IE8 Supported
  - Template Manager
- - Hidden component area on front page when there is not article marked as featured
+ - Show hide component area on front page
  - Custom template_modules.less where you customized modules can be updated

 ## Basic Options

  - Custom Sitename
  - Custom Logo
- - Background Color
+ - Choose from different Styles
- - Choose Style
+ - Show Frontpage Articles or Hide it

 ## Advance Options